it-academy-svhec/intro-to-programming/primers/C Programming: If-Else Statements Primer.md

     |0|The number is not positive|
     |1|The number is positive|

-1. Note that you should observed the correct outputs for -1 and 0, however, 1 should have resulted in the following.
+1. Note that you should have observed the correct outputs for -1 and 0, however, 1 should have resulted in the following.
 Unfortunately, that is a contradiction.
 How can a number be positive and not positive simultaneously.
 Analyze why this is happening in your code.

     ```
     The number is positive